PatrickMarinich/Mario-Kart-Stats-Project/README.md

 **Table Of Contents:**
   - Documentation - This folder contains any and all documentation about Kartnite Stats, that I have written up
     - Patch Notes - Version Updates go here!
-    - KartRating - a custom stat and its documentation -> An Average Based Stat
+    - KartRating - A custom stat and its documentation -> An Average Based Stat
-    - KartSore - a custom stat and its documentation -> A Cumulative Stat
+    - KartSore - A custom stat and its documentation -> A Cumulative Stat
+    - KartVersusRating - A custom stat and its documentation -> A Stat similar to chess ELO, aimed to taking into account both your outcomes and opponets strength overtime.
     - MiscellenousScore - A custom stat and its documentation -> A Stat for Item Usuage
     - SeedingPowerPoints - A custom stat and its documentation  -> A Stat to Determine the Best Overall Player
   - Kartnite_Python - Kartnite_Python is responsible for the generation of the Player Profiles